-He Impregnated His Own Daughter Because She Wanted A Child
+He Claims To Have Impregnated His Own Daughter Because She Wanted A Child

 Though Casanova never married, he had a handful of illegitimate sons and daughters littered across Europe.
-One of whom was Leonilda, his daughter from an affair with Lucrezia Castelli.
+One of these was Leonilda, his daughter from an affair with Lucrezia Castelli.

-Casanova had unwittingly nearly taken Leonilda as his lover in 1761 when he visited Naples.
+Casanova had almost unwittingly taken Leonilda as his lover in 1761 when he visited Naples.
 But, when he learned that she was in fact his own flesh and blood, he wisely decided not to sleep with her.

-But things took a bizarre twist many years later.
+Things took a bizarre twist many years later.
 Leonilda had been married off to a marchese, and Casanova's old flame Lucrezia invited him to visit them at their grand new home.
 Lucrezia seems to have confessed to Casanova that their daughter was unhappy, for her husband was not giving her the child she so desperately wanted.
 So Casanova agreed to Lucrezia's plan: he would impregnate her himself.
 Record of this act comes from Casanova's own writing.

 The unholy union indeed had its desired effect - Casanova was both father and grandfather to Leonilda's son/brother.

 He Had A Torrid Affair With A Venetian Nun

-In 1753, the 27-year-old Casanova impregnanted the 14-year-old Caterina Capretta.
+In 1753, the 27-year-old Casanova impregnated the 14-year-old Caterina Capretta.
 Capretta's father quickly sent her off to a Venetian convent, but that did nothing to keep the notorious lothario away from her.
 He enlisted the help of nuns at the convent to pass letters between the lovers.

 Meanwhile, in the course of coming and going to the convent, Casanova had piqued the attention of Marina Morosini, a beautiful nun who was already engaged in an affair with Abbé Joachim de Bernis, a French diplomat in Venice.
 Morosini was so beguiled by Casanova's figure that she wrote him a letter straightaway, and the two soon began a passionate affair.
 At one point, the couple actually put on a sex show for de Bernis, who watched their lovemaking from a secret room.

 To add another twist to the story, Morosini and Caterina Capretta were engaged in their own torrid affair within the convent walls.